-Research project regulations for the Master's programmes in Artificial Intelligence and Data Science for Decision Making, of the Department of Data Science and Knowledge Engineering of the Faculty of Science and Engineering, at Maastricht University, approved by the Board of Examiners.
+Project regulations for the Bachelor's programme in Data Science & Artificial Intelligence of the Department of Data Science and Knowledge Engineering in the Faculty of Science and Engineering at Maastricht University, approved by the Board of Examiners.

-These rules and regulations apply to the research projects for the Master's programmes Artificial Intelligence and Data Science for Decision Making, as further defined in the Education and Examination Regulations, hereinafter referred to as EER.
-These rules and regulations apply only for the research projects and not for group assignments within a course
+These rules and regulations apply to the projects of the Bachelor's programme in Data Science & Artificial Intelligence, as further defined in the Education and Examination Regulations, hereinafter referred to as EER.
+These rules and regulations apply only for a project, not for group assignments within a course.